Investment policy

 Vive selects third-party funds based on the following criteria:

-The portfolio is composed of unlisted open-ended mutual funds that are traded daily.
+Liquid: The portfolio is set up with unlisted open-end mutual funds that are tradable on a daily basis.

-The ongoing cost factor (OCF) must be low.
+Low cost: The ongoing expense factor (OCF) must be low.
 This is tested by comparing the OCF of a fund to be selected with the median OCF of comparable funds.
-The level of any entry or exit charge must be in line with the market.
+The amount of any entry fee or exit fee must be market-based.

-The benchmark of the fund is in reasonable agreement with the representative index series on which the statistical characteristics are based; the tracking error between the two indices is not expected to exceed 1%.
-This concerns two index series.
+Appropriate mandate of the instrument: The Fund's benchmark reasonably matches the representative index series on which the statistical characteristics are based; the tracking error between the two indices is not expected to exceed 1%.
+This is about two index series.
 The index series on which the statistical characteristics are based refers to the index series used to determine the parameters in the Economic Scenario Generator model.
 The other index series, from the benchmark, refers to the fund's benchmark.
-The investment universe and risk limits contribute to sufficient risk diversification.
-In the case of an index tracker, the replication method ensures a good connection to the benchmark (e.g. full replication).
-The management style of the fund is passive and responsible where possible.
+The investment universe and risk constraints contribute to sufficient risk diversification.
+For an index tracker, the replication method ensures a good fit with the benchmark (e.g., full replication).
+The fund's management style is passive and responsible whenever possible.

 How are investment plans made?